Azure/eno/README.md

 ### 4. Resynthesize

-Eno will automatically resynthesize the composition when its inputs change.
+Eno will automatically "resynthesize" the composition when its inputs change.

 ```bash
 kubectl patch configmap my-first-config --patch '{"data":{"replicas":"2"}}'